Research Spotlight

 Meet the Expert

-Jeff Law is Honorary Teaching Practitioner in the School of Pharmacy.
-He has worked as a relief pharmacist and pharmacy branch manager, and joined the pharmacy training team within Lincolnshire Co-operative, designing training programmes for staff.
+Jeff Law is Honorary Teaching Practitioner in the School of Health and Care Sciences.
+He has worked as a relief pharmacist and pharmacy branch manager, joining the pharmacy training team at Lincolnshire Co-op to design training programmes for staff.

 Discover More